WG-SpaceCoder/AutoTrimps/README.md

 - Nursery purchases will now be limited by cost of collectors before warpstations are unlocked
 - Couple of nursery purchase bugs fixed
 - Fixed a bug with wormholes being purchased before they were unlocked
+- Fixed a bug where autostance was using dominance before it was available

 2/21/2016
  - Void maps option.
 For now just a manual entry of what zone you want all your void maps completed.
 If you are on a tox run, it will get max tox stacks first.